Afzalkhm12/PortFolio/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👏 Acknowledgments

-- Design inspiration from modern portfolio trends
-- Icons from Heroicons
-- Animations powered by Tailwind CSS

 ## 📧 Contact

 Venuja Prasannith - [@venuja-v11](www.linkedin.com/in/venuja-v11) - venujagamage2002@gmail.com